 Experimentation and impact: Highlights from TESS 2019

-Amid city skyline views at Toronto’s Globe and Mail Centre, over 225 attendees took part in eCampusOntario’s fourth annual Technology + Education Seminar + Showcase (TESS) last month, an event that celebrates innovation, community and collaboration among Ontario colleges and universities.
+Amid city skyline views at Toronto’s Globe and Mail Centre, over 225 attendees took part in eCampusOntario’s fifth annual Technology + Education Seminar + Showcase (TESS) last month, an event that celebrates innovation, community and collaboration among Ontario colleges and universities.

 Featuring the theme of Experimentation and Impact, the event combined presentations with a day of hands-on workshops, where attendees had the opportunity to experiment with technology in real time.

 On day one, anthropologist Donna Lanclos delivered a plenary, entitled The Anthropologist in the Machine.
 She encouraged the crowd to explore the potential of digital communities to create stronger connections and allow for more diversity in conversations about innovation, ultimately “decentralizing” areas that typically attract the majority of power and resources.

 The remainder of the day featured more than 50 presentations, where faculty and staff from eCampusOntario’s member institutions showcased their own use of technology or digital tools to enhance learning experience, solve problems and build community.
 The presentations aligned with 5 targeted tracks: Delivery, Recognition, Collaboration, Creation and Technology Experimentation.

 Day two kicked off with a plenary panel of educators, aptly titled What can go Right?
 What to Expect when you are Experimenting.
 Each panelist shared the lessons they learned while experimenting with educational technology in their own teaching contexts, whether it was the importance of collaborating or of taking risks and learning from mistakes.